Software I use

 When I want to view a list of open windows, I do so by pressing Alt+Tab, which is bound to Openbox's window switcher via my Openbox config.

-When I want to view other information typically displayed on taskbars, I use a key binding specified in my Openbox config to run my Bash script named status, which displays the time, date, CPU usage and memory usage as a desktop notification.
+When I want to view other information that is commonly displayed on taskbars, I use a key binding specified in my Openbox config to run my Bash script named status, which displays the time, date, CPU usage, and memory usage as a desktop notification.

 Terminal emulator

 The terminal emulator I use is xterm.
-I like that xterm has much lower input latency than most terminal emulators (see benchmarks here and here).
-I configure xterm by loading my X resources using xrdb via my .xinitrc.
+I like that xterm has lower input latency than other terminal emulators (see benchmarks here, here, and here).
+I configure xterm by loading my X resources using xrdb via my xinit config.

 Command shell

 The command shell I use is Bash.
-The main reason I use Bash instead of an alternative like Zsh or Fish is that there is an excellent linter named ShellCheck that supports Bash scripts but not Zsh scripts or Fish scripts.
-I don't want to write my shell scripts without ShellCheck (see my ShellCheck config) or using a more verbose language like Python, and I dislike switching between one shell for interactive use and a different shell for scripting.
+The main reason I use Bash instead of Zsh or Fish (which seem to be the most popular alternatives) is that there is an excellent linter for shell scripts named ShellCheck that supports Bash scripts but not Zsh scripts and not Fish scripts.
+I would hate to write my shell scripts without a linter (or using a more verbose language like Python), and I dislike switching between one shell for interactive use and a different shell for scripting.

 A second reason I don't use Zsh or Fish is that many people seem to prefer those shells for their history and completion functionality, and I don't need those features.
-I don't need advanced history features because I save useful commands to a collection of text files from which I select commands using my Bash function selectcmd, which I execute via a Readline key binding.
-I don't need advanced features for completing paths because I select long paths using a fuzzy finder named fzf.
-And I don't need advanced features for completing command options because I select option-heavy commands using selectcmd.
-While I don't make extensive use of completion, I improve Bash's completion using a collection of completions named bash-completion.
+For example, I don't need advanced history features because I save useful commands to a text file named selectcmd.dat from which I select commands using my Bash function named _selectcmd (defined in my Bash config), which I execute via a Readline key binding.
+Also, I don't need advanced features for completing command options because I select option-heavy commands using _selectcmd.
+Lastly, I don't need advanced features for completing paths because I select most paths using a fuzzy finder named fzf.

-Another reason I use Bash is that it's adequately configurable (see my .bashrc).
+Another reason I use Bash is that it's adequately configurable (see my Bash config).
 In comparison, Fish's docs state that configurability is the root of all evil, and Fish's autosuggestions couldn't be disabled until 2021, over nine years after they were introduced.

 POSIX utilities